MarShaikh/Data-Mining-Python-Implementation/README.md

-##Data Mining Python Implementation
+# Data Mining Python Implementation

-This repository consists of the python implementation of INF6029 coursework.
+This repository consists of the INF6028-Data Mining coursework converted to Python from KNIME.

+All the work uses Python3.6+ with the scikit-learn package